SATYADUTTMS/BEC456B_LIC_4NI23EC092/README.md

 SUMMARY :

 Thus as we observed, by properly having the W and L value using tsmc018.lib values its possible to get the desired value of current and to ensure the the power is stays inside the power budget limit.
+As we observe that the Values compared are same (approximate) with those of using Rd.
+Thus Rd can be replaced with Diode connected model of PMOS {using constant DC Bias Voltage}.

+After analysis through various graphs and at temperature of 27 deg Celsius , the above were the graphs observed and noted.